 The ease-of-use approach you get with Windows 365 means that you don’t need to have an Azure Solutions Architect Expert on staff to create and manage virtual PCs.
-So one could look at it this way, Azure Virtual Desktop is designed with flexibility in mind whereas Windows 365 is going for ease of use.
+So one could look at it this way.
+Azure Virtual Desktop offers flexibility whereas Windows 365 is going for ease of use.

 As far as pricing is concerned, Windows 365 offers clients a simple and flexible pricing structure in keeping up with the theme of ease of use.
 Clients will also be allowed to change their configuration should they decide to.
 This makes it a lot easier for businesses to scale up or down depending on their particular needs.

 Thus you can add or remove resources and adjust your monthly subscription accordingly.
-When it comes to accessing your Windows 365 Cloud PC, you can do so on just about any operating system out there.
+As for accessing your Windows 365 Cloud PC, you can do so on just about any operating system out there.
 Although, you may want to download the Remote Desktop Client for the most optimal experience.

 Different options available

 To ensure that any business that wants cloud computing services can have access, Microsoft gives you various options.
 This allows you to choose a subscription plan that is most ideal for your business.
 Something that suits your budget.
-The options that you get with Windows 365 are given to you under the two editions available – Windows 365 Business and Windows 365 Enterprise.
+The options that you get with Windows 365 provide two available editions – Windows 365 Business and Windows 365 Enterprise.

 The Windows 365 Business edition is designed for small to medium-sized enterprises.
 So if your company requires only a few desktops as well as fixed pricing, then the Business edition is the right choice for you.
-You will be charged a fixed rate for the Business desktop and the prices will depend on the hardware configuration that you select.
+You can expect a fixed rate for the Business desktop and the prices will depend on the hardware configuration you select.

 But, if users are licensed for Microsoft Endpoint Manager they will have access to other features such as device management.
 The provisioning won’t present any problems as it uses default configurations.